cebsmind/Language_detection/README.md

     text = re.sub(r'\[', ' ', text)
     return text
 ```
-In this code we decide to remove punctuation and numbers it's irelevant for our language detection, we only need words.
+In the following code, we opt to eliminate punctuation and numbers as they are deemed irrelevant for our language detection task.
+Our focus lies solely on words.

-- Vectorize our text data with TF-IDF vectorizer & save it
+Subsequently, we proceed to vectorize our text data using the TF-IDF vectorizer and save the resulting vectors.

 ```python
 # Créez une instance de TfidfVectorizer